Taylor Kitsch: Career

 In 2020, Kitsch starred in the German TV series The Defeated, which also starred Michael C. Hall, Logan Marshall-Green, Nina Hoss, and Tuppence Middleton.
-He was tapped to replace Colson Baker, better known as Machine Gun Kelly, in the film Wash Me in the River, where he would have starred alongside Robert De Niro and John Malkovich.
-Kitsch would drop out for reasons unknown, to be replaced by Jack Huston.
+He was tapped to replace Colson Baker, better known as Machine Gun Kelly, in the film Savage Salvation, where he would have starred alongside Robert De Niro and John Malkovich.
+Kitsch dropped out for unknown reasons and was replaced by Jack Huston.
 In early 2021, it was announced that Kitsch would star as Ben Edwards opposite Chris Pratt in Antoine Fuqua's The Terminal List.
 The rest of the cast includes Riley Keough, Constance Wu, and Jeanne Tripplehorn.
-He has also teased he has a couple of things in the "pipeline" that he would like to accomplish but cannot announce as the contracts are not signed.
+In 2025, he stars in the Netflix television series American Primeval alongside Betty Gilpin.